Osiris-Team/Dyml/README.md

 Java 8+
 ## Motivation
 It started by not beeing able to find a library which fullfilled my needs in simplicity and performance.
-So I developed Dream-Yaml to fullfill that dream of having a simple, performant and useful library for processing yaml files.
+So I developed Dream-Yaml with the goal of having a simple, performant and useful library for processing yaml files.